USS Roy O. Hale: Pacific War

 After an overhaul, the destroyer escort departed Norfolk for the Pacific on 13 July.
 She underwent refresher training off Cuba, then continued on to San Diego, and was engaged in further training when hostilities ceased.
 On 26 August, she sailed for Pearl Harbor, arriving on 2 September for a month of escort and plane guard duty.
 On 17 October she returned to San Diego with veterans awaiting discharge, then proceeded to Panama and the east coast.
 Back in the Norfolk area by 3 November, Roy O. Hale shifted to Green Cove Springs, Florida, in early December and began inactivation.
 She was decommissioned on 11 July 1946 and was berthed there, with the Atlantic Reserve Fleet, until ordered activated to participate in the continental air defense program established in the 1950s.

 Cold War

 In December 1955, Roy O. Hale entered the Boston Navy Yard for conversion to a radar picket escort.
 Redesignated DER-336 on 7 December 1955, she was recommissioned on 29 January 1957 and assigned to Atlantic Barrier Patrol duty.
 Based at Newport, Rhode Island, as of 2 July, she continued that duty, steaming on alternate radar picket stations from Newfoundland to the Azores into the 1960s.

-Although primarily employed in the early warning program, she was called on to enforce an 1884 treaty for the protection of international submarine cables in February 1959.
+Although primarily employed in the early warning program, she was called on to enforce an 1884 treaty for the protection of international submarine cables in February 1959 during the Transatlantic cables incident.
 On the 26th, she sent a party aboard the Russian trawler MV Novorossisk to investigate reports from the American Telephone & Telegraph and Western Union companies that breaks had occurred in five transatlantic cables along the track of the trawler.
 There were no indications of intentions "other than fishing."